-A famous concert pianist, Montgomery Royle (George Arliss, Cardinal Richelieu), loses his hearing after an assassination attempt on one of his guests.
+A famous concert pianist, Montgomery Royle (George Arliss, Disraeli), loses his hearing after an assassination attempt on one of his guests.
 The bitter Royle retires, and even contemplates suicide.
 When he learns to read lips, Royle begins devoting his time to help unsuspecting pedestrians that he watches from his apartment using a pair of binoculars.

 Reaction & Thoughts: